Myanmar's persecuted Rohingya see glimmer of hope in Suu Kyi victory

 Feted by many in the West for her role as champion of Myanmar's pro-democracy movement during long years of military rule, she has been criticized overseas, and by some in Myanmar, for saying little about the abuses faced by the group.

-When an NLD government takes power in March, she will come under mounting international pressure to take a definitive stance in their defense.
+When an NLD government takes power in March, she will come under mounting international pressure to take a definitive stance in their defence.

 LOCAL RIVAL